cis498-g4/GuestBook/README.md

 ## Deploying
 1. Clone or download and unzip the repository to the directory of your choice (the "project root")
 2. Update server info in pom.xml so that the `<url>` tag in the Tomcat plugin matches your hostname and port, and the `<server>` tag matches the `{ServerName}` you added to Maven in Environment Setup, above.
+3. Configure your MySQL database connection properties in `/src/main/java/db.properties` (See **MySQL database setup**, above).
-3. Start Tomcat if it is not already running
+4. Start Tomcat if it is not already running
-4. In the project root directory, execute: `mvn tomcat7:deploy`, or `mvn tomcat7:redeploy` if you have deployed the project on your server previously.
+5. In the project root directory, execute: `mvn tomcat7:deploy`, or `mvn tomcat7:redeploy` if you have deployed the project on your server previously.
-5. Browse to http://{hostname:port}/GuestBook to access the app
+6. Browse to http://{hostname:port}/GuestBook to access the app

 # Deploying to Tomcat server with Apache Maven and WAR